Doris & Ed's Seafood Restaurant

-Restaurant in Highlands, New Jersey, U.S.
+Defunct seafood restaurant in Highlands, New Jersey, U.S.

-Doris & Ed's Seafood Restaurant was a restaurant in Highlands, New Jersey.
-The business was named one of "America's Classics" by the James Beard Foundation Awards in 1998.
+Doris & Ed's Seafood Restaurant was a seafood restaurant in Highlands, New Jersey, United States.
+It was the first restaurant in New Jersey to receive any award from the James Beard Foundation when it was named one of "America's Classics" in 1998, the award's inaugural year.
+The restaurant closed in 2011 after sustaining heavy storm damage from Hurricane Irene.